DAINTINESS-Group/DataPublisher/README.md

 - Registration of Datasets from CSV files.
 - Global FAIR checks, that checks the whole file.
 - Column FAIR checks, that validate per-column.
-- Detailed report generation for each executed check in TXT File.
+- Detailed report generation for each executed check in TXT or MD File.

 ## **Run tests**
 All tests are stored within the test folder.
 To execute all of them simply run: